Devaharsha28/T808/README.md

 # T808

-This is verilator implementation of my t808-dls cpu which was previously made in digital logic sim simulator
+This is a verilator implementation of my [T808-DLS](https://github.com/Devaharsha28/T808-DLS) CPU, which was previously made in Digital Logic Sim.

+ve will be using verilator so that we can understand verilog well enough while not sacrificing too much speed.

+verilator is a tool used to generate C++ code from verilog code.

+as verilator produces C++ code from verilog, we pretty much have a fast emulator too.